Altium Designer 20 Changed My PCB Routing Techniques

 After finishing my PCB layout, I concluded that sliding and any-angle routing provide the following useful benefits:

 - Sliding allows quick grouping of traces.
 No matter what the angle is, grouping can be done smoothly while considering clearance rules.

-- With the sliding feature you can utilize a full PCB or printed electronics layout area, which is especially valuable in cases when the layout area is curved shaped.
+- With the sliding feature, you can utilize a full PCB or printed electronics layout area, which is especially valuable in cases when the layout area is curved shaped.

 - Any angle routing gives huge benefits in crowded layout areas.
 It definitely makes routing faster by offering a lot more freedom for routing directions.

-- Using the minimum trace length principle with any angle routing, you “accidentally” decrease cross-talk, because you most probably do not route traces parallel with minimum clearance.
+- Using the minimum trace length principle with any angle routing, you “accidentally” decrease cross-talk, because you most probably do not route traces in parallel with minimum clearance.